tilley-kyle/connect4/README.md

 > DB tracking team wins
 > - [ ] Update function on mongoose not working properly.
+> - - [ ] Db gets reset to random numbers.
+Don't know cause yet
+> - - - went from R:4 B:2 to R:2 B:0
-> - [ ] Data is being passed into function in proper form
+> - [x] Data is being passed into function in proper form

 > SOLVED Why is my board actually made
 > - Look into src/BoardMaker.jsx